Ill-posedness results in critical spaces for some equations arising in hydrodynamics: Perturbations of the 2D Euler equations

 Then, this system is locally well-posed in the Besov space $B^{a}_{\rho,1}$ and the following estimate holds for all $t$ with $Ct|\omega_0|_{B_{\rho,1}^a}<\frac{1}{2}$:

 \end{lemm}

-By Lemma 5.5 below, there exists $g_{N}$ satisfying:
+By Lemma \ref{Assumption1_R_2} below, there exists $g_{N}$ satisfying:

-Now solve the (5.3)-(5.5) with initial data $\epsilon g_{N}.$ Note that in what follows, $\epsilon tN$ will always be smaller than some fixed constant $c.$ This will ensure that we have existence on a uniform time interval.
+Now solve system (5.5)-(5.6) with initial data $\epsilon g_{N}.$ Note that in what follows, $\epsilon tN$ will always be smaller than some fixed constant $c.$ This will ensure that we have existence on a uniform time interval.